kronicler/cs2040_DSnA/CheatSheets/Application.md

 - Use when we wish to obtain the largest or smallest item in Olog(n) largest/ smallest item will always float up

+7. Hash tables (unordered_map/ set)

+- Use when we wish to retrieve/ search for data in O(1)
+- Use when we have many updates to the data set.